 - Green Onion - sliced.

-For the Japanese Sesame Ginger Dressing
+For The Japanese Sesame Ginger Dressing

 - Rice Vinegar, any flavor - sometimes also labeled Rice Wine Vinegar.